ublue-os/website/docs/index.md

 ## End-User Focused Images

-Check out [Bazzite](https://bazzite.gg), the ultimate gaming setup for your PC, Steam Deck, ASUS ROG Ally and Legion Go.
+- [Bazzite](https://bazzite.gg) - the ultimate gaming setup for your PC, Steam Deck, ASUS ROG Ally and Legion Go.
 Fedora's upstream pipeline automated directly to your device, nice.

-[Bluefin](https://universal-blue.discourse.group/c/bluefin/6) is a simple to use desktop with the mission of serving a mass audience.
-The [Bluefin DX](https://universal-blue.discourse.group/t/bluefin-dx-the-bluefin-developer-experience/39) edition is designed to be the ultimate Linux workstation for open source developers.
+- [Bluefin](https://projectbluefin.io/) - A simple to use desktop with the mission of serving a mass audience.

+	- [Bluefin DX Edition](https://universal-blue.discourse.group/docs?topic=39) is designed to be the ultimate Linux workstation for open source developers.

-## Why would I use these?
+### Why would I use these?

-These images reflect a more [cloud-native](https://en.wikipedia.org/wiki/Cloud-native_computing) approach to running Linux on your desktop.
+These images reflect a more [cloud-native](https://about.gitlab.com/topics/cloud-native/) approach to running Linux on your desktop.
 We feel that a dedicated group of enthusiasts can automate a large amount of toil that plagues existing Linux desktops today.
-This is achieved by reusing cloud technologies as a delivery mechanism to deliver a more reliable experience.
-To quote the [goals of bootc](https://github.com/containers/bootc):
+This is achieved by reusing cloud technologies as a delivery mechanism to deliver a more reliable experience, and to quote the [goals of `bootc`](https://github.com/containers/bootc):

-> A toplevel goal is that every tool and technique a Linux system administrator knows around how to build, inspect, mirror and manage application containers also applies to bootable host systems.
+> "A top-level goal is that every tool and technique a Linux system administrator knows around how to build, inspect, mirror and manage application containers also applies to bootable host systems."

-We like the sound of that, and we're hoping to be your "Desktop DevOps team".
+We like the sound of that, and we're hoping to be your "Desktop DevOps" team.
 Bringing the patterns from the server world to the desktop world means that there is a new layer on top of the distribution.

-You can now atomically share maintenance of things that people currently do by hand as post-installation.
-Universal Blue automates that.
-Contributors use a [gitops approach](https://github.com/open-gitops/documents/blob/main/PRINCIPLES.md) to maintaining these images, all out in the open for everyone to inspect, resulting in a system that now leverages the expertise of system administrators right to your desktop.
-It's pretty awesome.
+Users can now atomically share maintenance of things that people currently do by hand as post-installation.
+Universal Blue automates these changes.
+Contributors use a [GitOps approach](https://github.com/open-gitops/documents/blob/main/PRINCIPLES.md) to maintaining these images, all out in the open for anyone to inspect, resulting in a system that now leverages the expertise of system administrators right to your desktop.

-If you want to learn, come hang out.
-We are here to teach and learn from each other!

 <iframe width="560" height="315" src="https://www.youtube.com/embed/vZ1LRe_foJY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>